thelovelightliveventure/wordplays/ciphers/README.md

 # Welcome
-Welcome to this repository!
+Hello, world!
+Welcome to this repository.
 If you wish to encrypt or decrypt phrases, these programs are for you!
 Simply enter the words you wish to encrypt or decrypt in the corresponding program, and it'll will add up the total numbers of each word.

 ### What's a 'cipher'?
 A cipher is a "code" -- a way of disguising, called "encrypting," words.